-Take Control of Diesel Emissions Costs through Preventative Maintenance
+Take Control of Emissions Costs through Preventative Maintenance for Diesel

 For truck fleets & operators, lowering costs is always a primary concern.
 It’s no secret that regular maintenance is a given part of your budget.
-It’s common sense that staying on top of tire pressure, oil changes, fluid flushes and other preventative measures helps to maintain the life and longevity of your trucks.
-But what is less understood is how that same preventative approach to your emissions system can help save potentially thousands of dollars.
+It’s common sense that staying on top of tire pressure, oil changes, fluid flushes, and other preventative measures helps maintain your truck’s life and longevity.
+But what is less understood is how that same proactive approach to your preventative maintenance for diesel emissions system can save potentially thousands of dollars.

 The cost of emissions can explode out of control when a truck breaks down.
 What could have been solved through preventative maintenance becomes a nightmare of unexpected costs – like hotel and food, cost of downtime and missed deliveries, and damage to other engine systems and components, to name a few.
 For fleets this problem is compounded by how many vehicles they have to maintain.

 The problem lies in the lack of consistency and conflicting recommendations within the industry from OEMs and diesel shops around best emissions maintenance practices.

 The first component in this equation is the OEM recommended maintenance guidelines for emissions systems, which vary by manufacturer.
 The position of OEM’s is that ontruck regen is sufficient – which is the truck’s ability to use heat (and sometimes a chemical reactant) to burn up PM & soot, captured within the DPF.
 This is only true in perfect conditions, which don’t really exist in real world application.
 Having your DPF cleaned once a year with your oil change preventatively will likely prevent breakdowns due to emissions failures.

 The confusion around when to clean & replace DPFs